 There are no Major Arcana equivalents in playing card decks.

 The Rider-Waite deck is regarded as the de-facto 'standard' for modern decks and the most suitable for tarot card reading for beginners and experts alike.
 Many tarot readers begin with this pack before progressing to a deck of their own preference.

-Note: The Tarot is a portal to the psychic realm.
+Note: The Tarot a portal to the psychic realm.
 It is not a game!
-As you embark on a course of tarot reading you are entering the psychic's realm.
+As you embark on tarot card reading for beginners you are entering the psychic's realm.
 Expect to attract unusual and odd coincidences and events to yourself.

 How do I get started with tarot cards?

 Begin by getting acquainted with the major arcana.
 Arrange the majors into order, they are numbered by roman numerals from 0 (The Fool) through to XXI (The World) Examine each of the major Arcana cards one by one and read the meaning.
 There is no need to learn the explanations by rote; however you do need to develop a good impression of the meaning of the card and the relevance of each of its items.
 Familiarity with each card is the best I can explain it.
 Notice first the most obvious element of the card; now notice the least obvious element.